Two questions haunt every human life according to Andy Crouch; “What are we meant to be?” and “Why are we so far from what we are meant to be?”

 Have you ever thought about your own story?
 The narrative of your own life.
 It matters immensely!

-People often lead with what they do.
-“I am a lawyer, a teacher, an IT consultant, a nurse and on and on.
+People would often lead with what they do.
+“I am a lawyer, a teacher, an IT consultant, a nurse, and on and on”.
 Only that’s what you do, that’s what pays the bills, but not who you are – one’s truest self.
 It’s not what you do that makes you who you are, but who you are that makes you do what you do.

 It’s in those moments I saw how people hide.
-Additionally, someone actually listening to them and making eye contact makes many very uncomfortable.
+Additionally, someone taking the time to listen to them while making eye contact makes many uncomfortable.
 They become vulnerable to their naked truth.
 The truth they can’t share out of fear, shame, rejection, and judgement.
-Truth that they can’t be themselves for fear they won’t be loved or accepted.
+Truth that they can’t be themselves for fear they won’t be loved or accepted, but rejected.

 This is why many of us skim the surfaces of our lives until we can’t.
-A tsunami on the inside begins with large ways coming ashore that no one can ignore.
+A tsunami on the inside begins large ways coming ashore that no one can ignore.
 Perhaps you’ve been there?
-Like a volcano, we sense smoke bellowing beneath attempting to stop the lava flow of anxiety with another material thing, activity, or busyness.
-Like one trying to balance a million spinning plates or attempting to hold down a pool of beach balls attempting to stay a float.
+Like a volcano, we sense smoke bellowing beneath in our soul attempting to stop the lava flow of anxiety with another material thing, activity, relationship, or busyness.
+Like one trying to balance a million spinning plates, or attempting to hold down a pool of beach balls attempting to stay a float.
 We keep ourselves busy to the point of exhaustion, wondering why we are always exhausted.

-The time has finally come.
-We know something in our soul needs tending to that requires our attention and care.
-We can no longer run and hide, as we are in need of restoration and the Divine Physician.
-We are in need of the Father’s tender love.
+When the time finally comes.
+We know something in our soul needs tending to that requires our attention, and care.
+We can no longer run, and hide.
+We become aware we are in need of restoration, and the Divine Physician.
+We are in need of the Father’s tender love, and care.

-One of the most vulnerable acts in humanity is getting naked and creating life to bring forth new life.
-Yet, how often do we run and hide when the naked truth of ourselves is exposed?
-The moments psychologists call flight or fight.
-The moments we react mostly unconsciously out of our untold story where our nervous system goes into overdrive and our brains are firing on all cylinders from all kinds of previously made connections that we have no idea about because we’ve become snorkelers instead of deep sea divers.
+One of the most vulnerable acts in humanity is getting naked, and creating life to bring forth new life.
+Yet, how often do we run, and hide when the naked truth of ourselves is exposed?
+The moments psychologists call flight l, or fight.
+The moments we react mostly unconsciously out of our untold story where our nervous system goes into overdrive, and our brains are firing on all cylinders from all kinds of previously made connections that we have no idea about because we’ve become snorkelers instead of deep sea divers.
 We react to everything foolishly thinking the problem is “them”.
 It’s never us?
 Or is it?

-If we never go deep, we never uncover what feeds our reactions, emotions, and judgements, all the while struggling to break free.
+If we never go deep, we never uncover what feeds our reactions, emotions, and judgements.
+We will struggle to break free.
 More importantly, we never discover the gold mine with in.
-Yet, the Lord is a bondage breaker and a healer.
+Yet, the Lord is a bondage breaker, and a healer.
 It’s God’s very nature to heal, just look at the gospels.
 Jesus‘ ministry was a ministry of healing.

 “Healing is an essential dimension of the apostolic mission and of Christianity.
 When understood at a sufficiently deep level, this expresses the entire content of redemption.”
 Pope Benedict XVI, Jesus of Nazareth

-If you find the courage to be vulnerable and ask the Holy Spirit to bring revelation, the light will expose the darkest corners where the hooks of the evil have gained a foot hold in your life causing root rout producing rotten fruit.
+If you find the courage to be vulnerable, and ask the Holy Spirit to bring revelation, the light will expose the darkest corners where the hooks of the evil have gained a foot hold in your life causing root rot producing rotten fruit.
 Ultimately a strong hold that is holding you captive.
-We allow the flies to swirl and dark spots to stay causing decay in our fruit.
+We allow the flies to swirl, and dark spots to stay causing decay in our fruit.
 Holding fast to the handle of the closet door in fear the bones might fall out if opened.
 Trust me, we all have a closet full of bones.